Nikola Milenković: Club career

+Early career

+Milenković grew up in Bele Vode, a neighbourhood of Belgrade where his family lived.
+After a successful trial, he was enrolled in the academy roster of OFK Žarkovo.
+Milenković had an excellent start to his youth career, as he surpassed his teammates in both training and games.
+OFK Žarkovo's youth coach Nikola Jelić observed his attributes and recommended him to FK Teleoptik – a farm club of FK Partizan – where then-15-year-old Milenković would go on to sign for after a successful trial.
+Later, Milenković was among thirty other youth players who were approved to come for trials with Partizan.
+Only five passed, and he was one of them.

 Partizan

 2015–16 season

-Passing the youth categories of Partizan, Milenković was loaned to Teleoptik for the 2015–16 season.
+Passing the youth categories of Partizan, Milenković moved to Teleoptik on loan in the 2015–16 season.
 At the beginning of 2016, he joined the first team of Partizan under coach Ivan Tomić and signed a five-year contract, but also stayed with Teleoptik on dual registration until the end of season.
-Several days after debut for U19 national team, he made his debut for Partizan in a SuperLiga match against Mladost Lučani played on 10 April 2016.
+Several days after debuting for U19 national team, Milenković made his debut for Partizan in a SuperLiga match against Mladost Lučani played on 10 April 2016.
 He started in a match against Čukarički in round 32 of the same season and received a red card for a brutal foul on Petar Bojić, which resulted in a suspension for the next four matches.
 Milenković scored his first senior goal for Partizan in the last fixture of the 2015–16 Serbian SuperLiga, against Vojvodina, which was the hundredth goal of the club for the season.

 2016–17 season

 Milenković started new season pairing with Cédric Gogoua for the second qualifying round of the 2016–17 UEFA Europa League against Zagłębie Lubin.
 He also started SuperLiga competition in the first fixture match against OFK Bačka before spending the following two rounds on the bench.
-After several bad results and some injuries of the players in defense, Milenković started playing continuously from the fourth fixture against Javor Ivanjica onwards.
+Upon several poor performances and some injuries of the defenders, Milenković started playing continuously from the fourth fixture against Javor Ivanjica onwards.
 He scored his first season goal in a match against Rad, played on 27 August 2016.
-He also made his Serbian Cup debut in the first round match, against Napredak Kruševac on 21 September 2016.
+Milenković also made his Serbian Cup debut in the first round match, against Napredak Kruševac on 21 September 2016.
 After Miroslav Vulićević's injury in a cup match against Žarkovo on 25 October 2016, Milenković wore the captain's armbrand.
-In February 2017, he was listed as one of the 30 best youth footballers in the world by the Italian newspaper La Gazzetta dello Sport. he scored his third goal for Partizan as a senior in 27 fixture match of the season against Voždovac, played on 18 March 2017.
+In February 2017, he was listed as one of the 30 best youth footballers in the world by the Italian newspaper La Gazzetta dello Sport.
+On 18 March 2017, Milenković scored his third goal for Partizan as a senior in 27 fixture match of the season against Voždovac.

 On 27 May, in his last match for Partizan, Milenković scored a header against Partizan's biggest rival Red Star which won the game and clinched Partizan's double of the season, winning both the league and cup competitions.